 - Peel and cube potato.

-- Melt remaining 3 tbsp of butter and set aside.
+- Melt remaining 3 tablespoon of butter and set aside.

 - Beat eggs in a large mixing bowl.
-Add remaining 3 tbsp of melted butter, Worcestershire sauce, minced garlic, salt, pepper, and hot sauce.
+Add remaining 3 tablespoon of melted butter, Worcestershire sauce, minced garlic, salt, pepper, and hot sauce.
 Stir.

 - Stir in Bisquick until just combined.